 After my father-in-law retired, he came to the little church I was pastoring in south Texas.
 Living in a travel trailer behind the parsonage, he spent about two months doing those many little repair jobs that always need to be done around a church building.
 One day we were talking in the back of the annex where he was doing some plumbing.
 He told me that he considered this to be his own ministry for the Lord.
 It was much more than just a way to pass some time, or even to enjoy doing some thing with his hands. [ thoughts on my father-in-law's passing ]

 One of my missionary deputation services took me to an Oklahoma church where a member had learned the art of making stained-glass windows just to make new windows for the church.
 The lady's work, which was at the halfway mark when I was there, was revolutionizing the interior of that sanctuary!

-Just after the U.S. Thanksgiving celebrations that year we were involved in a missionary rally.
+Just after the U.S. Thanksgiving celebrations that year, we were involved in a world missionary rally.
 After the service a lady gently pushed two large paper sacks into our hands.
 Inside were hand-made, muppet-style puppets for us to use in our ministry -- well-made puppets which we put to good use in Italy. [ E-book on missions in Italy ]

 It's impossible to count the people who have used their God-given skills in building or rebuilding "tabernacles" or tabernacle furnishings just as Bezalel and Oholiab did.

 What about you?
 Has the Lord gifted you with craft skills which could -- and should -- be put to work in His service?
 Is there something you could do to improve the attractiveness of the "tabernacle" where you worship Him?
 Is there a home mission project on your district that could use you?
 Is there a Work and Witness project in another country where you could be of help?

 The Lord has a place for you! [ song "This Pair of Hands" ]

 1Exodus 31:3, New International Version